Homemade chalkboard paint allows you to turn surfaces into slates for writing and drawing. Learn how to make chalkboard paint in any color.

 Chalkboard paint is amazing stuff.
 I discovered it a few years ago when we did our middle son’s bedroom and now I am discovering new ways to use it.
-In addition to Mommy’s Command Central, I also have chalkboard in all three kids’ rooms, on my entry closet doors (for leaving messages and reminders to one another) and on my big storage jars I use for flour, sugar, etc.
+In addition to Mommy’s Command Central I built in the kitchen, I also have chalkboards in all three kids’ rooms, on my entry closet doors (for leaving messages and reminders to one another), and on my big storage jars, which I use for flour, sugar, etc.

-After two years of purchasing Rust-Oleum chalkboard paint, I found out that you can actually make your own.
+After two years of purchasing Rust-Oleum chalkboard paint, I discovered that you could make your own.
 You can create any color you want.
 The sky is the limit.
 In fact, sky blue is the color we are using for today’s tutorial.

 So how do you make chalkboard paint?

 Making chalkboard paint takes only 2 ingredients and less than 5 minutes.
 You’ll be painting everything you own in no time at all!